AbhiK002/blappy-fird/DOCUMENTATION.md

 Before I go into detail, here's an overview of how the game works:
 - After starting the game:
-  - the main menu is visible with 2 buttons: PLAY and EXIT
+  - the main menu is visible with 2 buttons: PLAY and EXIT, the logo of the game and the current highscore
   - an infinitely scrolling background is visible
   - the bird/player icon is visible in the foreground, hovering mid air
   - the game is waiting for you to click any of the buttons
 - When you click the EXIT button, the game closes
 - In case of the PLAY button, you will now enter the Pre-Round stage
-  - details about the pre-round stage have been discussed before
+  - the main menu is hidden and a help image is displayed, which shows you the controls of the game
   - the game is now waiting for you to click anywhere in the screen to start playing the game
+  - the score resets to 0
+  - the bird is in an idle animation, hovering up and down
   - gravity is still disabled
 - When you click anywhere or press spacebar, the game starts
   - gravity on the bird is enabled